1975 Tipperary Senior Hurling Championship

-The 1975 Tipperary Senior Hurling Championship was the 85th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1975 Tipperary Senior Hurling Championship was the 84th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.

 Thurles Sarsfields were the defending champions.

-Moneygall won the championship after a 3–13 to 0–05 defeat of Kilruane MacDonaghs in a final replay at Semple Stadium.
-It was their first ever championship title.
+The final, a replay, was played on 26 October 1975 at Semple Stadium in Thurles, between first-time finalists Moneygall and Kilruane MacDonaghs.
+Moneygall won the match by 3–13 to 0–05 to claim their first ever championship title.